Effectiveness and making of homemade face masks: let's take stock.

 The current recommendation from AFNOR is:

-- the pleated mask whose square dimensions are 20cmX20cm
+• the pleated mask with square dimensions of 20cmX20cm

-I chose to present to you the pleated pattern which, in my opinion, is the most practical.
+I chose to present the pleated one which in my opinion is the most practical.

-I advise you to make your base pattern in thin cardboard, this will make tracing your fabric pieces easier and you will be able to reuse it many times without it getting damaged.
+I recommend making your basic pattern on thin cardboard, this will make tracing your fabric pieces easier and you can reuse it many times without it getting damaged.

 Refer to the photo below for:

-Proceed in the same way, turning your cardboard to place B2, a mark and B1.
+Proceed the same way, turning your cardboard to place B2, a mark, and B1.

 2. Choice of fabric